 Grandparents’ Rights and Visitation: Generally, grandparents don’t have a right to visitation.
 But Florida allows for visitation in certain extraordinary circumstances when both parents are unavailable.
 It’s challenging to get visitation as a grandparent, but that doesn’t mean you shouldn’t try.
 Talk with Michael about the law and your options.

-Restraining Orders: If you’ve been harmed, harassed, or stalked by a romantic partner, family member, or stranger, talk with Michael about pursuing an injunction for protection against domestic violence.
+Restraining Orders: If you’ve been harmed, harassed, or stalked by a romantic partner, family member, or stranger, talk with Michael about pursuing an injunction for protection against domestic violence and/or filing a restraining order.
 There are ways to protest yourself and your children.